RAF Fairlop

 Royal Air Force Fairlop or more simply RAF Fairlop is a former Royal Air Force satellite station situated near Ilford in Essex.
 Fairlop is now a district in the London Borough of Redbridge, England.

 History

 First World War

 A site to the east of RAF Fairlop called "Hainault Farm" was used during the First World War, and saw service as a Royal Air Force Home Defence Flight Station.

 A number of airmen died at Fairlop during and shortly after the war.
+In September 1918, Captain Iorwerth Davies crashed his Avro 504k aircraft and was killed.
 In 1919, Sergeant Russe J. Cound was killed and Captain Starbuck seriously injured when their plane stalled and crashed from a height of 200 feet.

 Between the wars

 A small flying club used another nearby site between the wars and there were plans to build a commercial airport in the Fairlop area for London, but those plans were later abandoned due to the realization that smog and haze from the residential and industrial areas nearby would be a hazard to operations.
 A further three sites just to the north of Fairlop and Hainault Farm were used as civilian aerodromes mid-war.